Buffer Stock vs. Safety Stock: Understanding the Key Differences

 Buffer Stock = (Max Daily Usage × Max Lead Time) − (Average Daily Usage × Average Lead Time)

-This formula quantifies inventory needed to buffer internal process timing differences effectively.
+This formula quantifies the inventory needed to buffer internal process timing differences effectively.

-In practical terms, if your cutting station produces parts slightly faster than your assembly station can consume them, you maintain a small buffer stock of cut parts between the two stations.
-This decoupling inventory ensures your assembly workers never have to wait for parts, maintaining continuous flow and maximizing productivity.
+Example: If your cutting station produces parts slightly faster than your assembly station can consume them, you maintain a small buffer stock of cut parts between the two stations.
+Say your max daily usage is 150 units with a max lead time of 10 days, while average daily usage is 100 units with an average lead time of 7 days.
+Your buffer stock = (150 × 10) − (100 × 7) = 800 units.
+This decoupling inventory ensures your assembly workers never wait for parts, maintaining continuous flow.

 The Importance of Stockout Prevention